 While amortized optimization has standout applications in variational inference, reinforcement learning, and meta-learning, it struggles to bring value in other settings.
 Often, learning the amortized model is computationally more expensive than solving the original optimization problems and brings instabilities into a higher-level learning or optimization process deployed on top of potentially inaccurate solutions from the amortized model.
-Here we summarize principles behind successful applications of amortized optimization and characterize limitations that may arise.
+This section summarizes principles behind successful applications of amortized optimization and characterize limitations that may arise.

-\subsubsection{Characteristics of successful applications}
+\subsection{Characteristics of successful applications}